Hacks for a Healthy Long Distance Relationship

 Whether it’s watching a movie or Netflix series together, cooking dinner over Skype together, or eating together, share these experiences.
 They’re small, but it’s never the big things that shape up a healthy relationship.
 Your relationship is based on small, intimate situations you share together.

 5. Use your alone time

-During your long-distance relationship, it’s safe to say you’re spending a majority of your time on your own.
+During your long-distance relationship, it’s safe to say you’re spending the majority of your time on your own.
 This isn’t something to have a heavy heart over; it’s the circumstances.
 But to make a long-distance relationship work, you need to grow and live your own life.
 Now, this doesn’t mean you need to party every night and go wild (you can if you want).
 But it means you shouldn’t fill your time staring at their photo with a tub of ice cream, reminiscing over the “good times.”
 You shouldn’t focus on becoming dependant on your partner.
 This will only weaken the relationship.

 If you don’t learn to appreciate your time alone, the entire experience will be extremely stressful and heavy for both of you.
 Long-distance relationships, as you know, aren’t easy.
 They require mental and emotional strength which means by investing time in yourself; you’ll be able to contribute to the relationship positively.

 Five years ago, when you told someone you’re in a long-distance relationship, they would say you’re crazy.
 But today, it’s an entirely different story.
 That’s because you’re not really that far away from your partner.
 You’re just not using the right tools for your relationship.
 So, give these relationship hacks a try!